wcasper/math407spring2021/extras/final-inclass.md

 For each of the following rings, determine whether the ring is isomorphic to $$\mathbb Q[\sqrt{3}]$$.
 If the two rings are isomorphic, provide an explicit isomorphism.
-If the two rings are not isomorphic, explain why no isomorphism exists.
+If the two rings are not isomorphic, carefully explain why no isomorphism exists.

 * (a) $$\mathbb Q[x]/(x^2-3)$$
 * (b) $$\mathbb Q \times \mathbb Q.$$